Your Cart

 The structure of Mata ni Pachedi

 In this lesson, Kirit Chitara Ji will teach the quintessential details of how Mata ni Pachedi painting is structured.
+A master class by a maestro artist with give you an edge in creating your own artwork.

 Process of creating Mata ni Pachedi

 For this lesson, Kiran Chitara Ji will guide you through the traditional method of creating a Mata ni Pachedi painting in detail.
+Learn about the importance of this divine art and some simple tips from a master artisan to make your own.

 Motif 1: Toran or Borders

-The master artist explains why a torana—a decorative border—is essential in a Mata ni Pachedi painting and guides you through several creative ways to create one.
+The master artist explains why a torana — a decorative border — is essential in a Mata ni Pachedi painting and guides you through several creative ways to create one.

 Motif 2: Sun

 In this lesson, the master focuses on the sun as the central motif and demonstrates various techniques for drawing it.
+You learn to create this motif in different styles to add to your artworks.

 Motif 3: Figures surrounding the Goddess

 The master artist demonstrates how to depict a priest praying around the goddess in a Mata ni Pachedi painting.
+This scene is an important and meaningful depiction in the artform of Mata ni Pachedi.

 Meet the Maestro